Death by Careless Driving SolicitorsExpert solicitors and barristers in Death by Careless Driving cases

-Elements of Causing Death by Careless Driving
+What Defines Death by Careless Driving

 In cases of Death by Careless Driving, it is rarely an issue to establish that a death has occurred because of the road traffic collision.
-In such cases, the focus of the police investigation / prosecution case will be on the ‘standard of driving’.
+In such cases, the focus of the police investigation/prosecution case will be on the ‘standard of driving’.

 The Police Investigation